Bijman/srb2bld/README.md

      4. Uninstall SRB2/SRB2Kart build:
             srb2bld --uninstall

+     5. Display compatibility table of compiling SRB2/SRB2Kart builds for each operating system: srb2bld --compatibility

   Warning!
-Old builds like SRB2 2.0 and SRB2 Final Demo may not build/run properly on modern Linux distributions/MacOS/Windows.
+Old builds like SRB2 v2.0 and SRB2 Final Demo may not build/run properly on modern Linux distributions/macOS/Windows.

-  If you want to compile and install some builds with DiscordRPC support (SRB2 Uncapped Plus, SRB2 NetPlus, SRB2 Kart, SRB2 Kart Moe Mansion and SRB2 Kart VR), then type HAVE_DISCORDRPC=1 (Linux/Windows) or -DSRB2_CONFIG_HAVE_DISCORDRPC=ON (MacOS), when the script asks about optional compilation flags (using "srb2bld --install" command).
+  If you want to compile and install some builds with DiscordRPC support (SRB2 Uncapped Plus, SRB2 NetPlus, SRB2 Kart, SRB2 Kart Moe Mansion and SRB2 Kart VR), then type HAVE_DISCORDRPC=1 (Linux/Windows) or -DSRB2_CONFIG_HAVE_DISCORDRPC=ON (macOS), when the script asks about optional compilation flags (using "srb2bld --install" command).

 ```